kanghengliu/mcp-gateway-registry/docs/cli.md

 	--args '{"tz_name":"America/New_York"}'
 ```

-> 💡 Append `--interactive` to force the menu even when a command is provided, or `--no-interactive` to suppress any UI.
+> 💡 Append `--interactive` to force chat mode even when a command is provided, or `--no-interactive` to suppress any UI.

 ## Authentication